 Member State law - Latvia

-In this section you will find information about the legal system in Latvia.
+This page provides you with information on the legal system in Latvia.

 Sources of law